 Real Plumbers Wear Pink for Breast Cancer Awareness

-Real Plumbers at Carter’s My Plumber in Greenwood, Indiana, wear Pink to build Breast Cancer Awareness.
+Real Plumbers wear pink at Carter’s My Plumber in Greenwood, Indiana, to build Breast Cancer Awareness.
 Paul Allen wears pink in memory of his wife, Marina’s best friend.
-She died October of 2013 .
+She died October of 2013.
 The breast cancer did not kill her, it metastasized to her liver.
 She was pregnant when she was diagnosed rather than cause any problems for her unborn child she did not want any kind of treatment.
-After delivering she had a double mastectomy but by that time the cancer had moved to her liver.
+After delivering she had a double mastectomy but by that time cancer had moved to her liver.
 Her baby is fine, but mom died before her first birthday.
 It’s been 3 years this month, and it has left a hole in Marina’s life.

 Paul Allen, from Indianapolis, is a Real Plumber

 Paul works for Carter’s My Plumber in Greenwood, Indiana, and is a Licensed Plumber.
 He is one of the most senior Plumbers in Indianapolis and is remarkable in his abilities to work so hard at his age.
 Not only can he still dig a trench like a young lumberjack, he packs in years of wisdom to troubleshoot and solve difficult plumbing jobs.
 Carter’s My Plumber is proud to have Paul as part of their team.
 Customer’s call in to specifically requesting Paul for their jobs.